vasinov/voila-cli/README.md

 ### Installing from Source

-You need to have [npm](https://nodejs.org/en/) to install the CLI from source.
+You need [npm](https://nodejs.org/en/) to install the CLI from source.

 ```shell
 # First, clone the repo
 git@github.com:getvoila/cli.git

 # Install package dependencies
 cd cli && npm up

 # To run the CLI directly
 ./cli/bin/run

 # To create a link for `voila`
 npm link

 # Voila!
 voila init
 ```